QGIS Trigger Workflow for Madagascar#

 Master Raster

-The three raster datasets are joined together in a Master Raster which will be a raster layer with three channels and a resolution of 100 m.
-It will include the following information:
+The three raster datasets are combined into a Master Raster — a multi-band raster layer with a spatial resolution of 100 meters.
+This composite layer includes the following information across three channels:

-Building counts derived from ML Building Footprints (2021)
+Building counts per grid cell derived from ML Building Footprints (2021)

-Land Cover derived from Copernicus Land Cover (2019)
+Land Cover type per grid cell derived from Copernicus Land Cover (2019)

 Monitoring Data#

-The cyclone trigger mechanism is based on the data provided by NOAA (National Centers for Environmental Information).
+For an analysis of past events, data provided by NOAA (National Centers for Environmental Information) can be used.
 The cyclone storm tracks are provided within the International Best Track Archive for Climate Stewardship (IBTrACS) project.
 It is the most complete global collection of tropical cyclones available and merges recent and historical tropical cyclone data from multiple agencies to create a unified, publicly available, best-track dataset.
 IBTrACS was developed collaboratively with all the World Meteorological Organization (WMO) Regional Specialized Meteorological Centres, as well as other organizations and individuals from around the world.

 Tropical cyclone track data is available in various subsets, depending on the temporal scale of interest.
 Regional subsets can also be generated, with data for the South Indian Ocean being particularly relevant for this trigger mechanism.